simonw/s3-credentials/help.md

       s3-credentials policy my-bucket --read-only

 Options:
-  --read-only      Only allow reading from the bucket --write-only     Only allow writing to the bucket --prefix TEXT    Restrict to keys starting with this prefix --public-bucket  Bucket policy for allowing public access --help           Show this message and exit.
+  --read-only            Only allow reading from the bucket --write-only           Only allow writing to the bucket --prefix TEXT          Restrict to keys starting with this prefix --statement STATEMENT  JSON statement to add to the policy --public-bucket        Bucket policy for allowing public access --help                 Show this message and exit.
 ```
 ### s3-credentials put-object --help